-Simultaneous administration of ciprofloxacin with vitamin K antagonists may augment its anti-coagulant effects.
+Simultaneous administration of ciprofloxacin with a vitamin K antagonist may augment its anticoagulant effects.
 The risk may vary with the underlying infection, age and general status of the patient so that the contribution of ciprofloxacin to the increase in INR (international normalised ratio) is difficult to assess.
-It is recommended that the INR should be monitored frequently during and shortly after co-administration of ciprofloxacin with a vitamin K antagonist (e.g. warfarin, acenomoumarol, phenprocoumon or fluindione).
+The INR should be monitored frequently during and shortly after coadministration of ciprofloxacin with a vitamin K antagonist (e.g., warfarin, acenocoumarol, phenprocoumon, or fluindione).